ArmanKhanTech/DailyDoze/README.md

     <p>21 Tweaks : Goto 21 Tweaks challenge activity.</p>
   </li>
   <li>
-    <p>Jump to a Date : Directly jump to any day you want inorder to check your stats for that day.</p>
+    <p>Jump to a Date : Directly jump to any day you want in-order to check your stats for that day.</p>
   </li>
   <li>
     <p>Notifications : Goto Notifications activity.</p>